asadpiz/org_centos_cloud/README.md

 * After Enabling Network the Spoke should display the Network Summary.
 ![Alt text](/../screenshots/2-1.png?raw=true "Network Spoke")

-* *OpenStack Mode*: Go to Cloud Support Spoke:
+* **Cloud Support**: Go to Cloud Support Spoke:
 ![Alt text](/../screenshots/3.png?raw=true "Cloud Spoke")

-* Select the mode of PackStack Installation, currently both *--allinone* & *--answer-file* are supported.
+* **PackStack Mode**: Select the mode of PackStack Installation, currently both *--allinone* & *--answer-file* are supported.
 ![Alt text](/../screenshots/4.png?raw=true "Cloud Spoke-2")

-* *Summary*: The Summary Hub should Look like the following i.e., both Network Interface and Cloud Support must be enabled.
+* **Summary**: The Summary Hub should Look like the following i.e., both Network Interface and Cloud Support must be enabled.
 Then Click "Begin Installation"
 ![Alt text](/../screenshots/5.png?raw=true "Summary")

 * At Firstboot, the following Installation screen will be displayed.
 Just Go to *License Information* and accept the license: